 Local gates can be also applied conditioned on the state of the other spin (see for example~\cite{Rosskopf17}) due to the hyperfine coupling.
 The only effect of the interaction between the nuclear and electronic spins is an enhancement of the Rabi driving of the nuclear spin~\cite{Chen15,Sangtawesin16}.
 Compared to the NMR implementations~\cite{BatalhaoPRL14}, this setting would enable the initialization of the system into a coherent state, instead of a thermal one, and this would give access to the KDQ distribution.

 We want to stress that employing the interferometric scheme would allow us to experimentally access the KDQ characteristic function on the real line.
 This entails the reconstruction of the KDQ distribution (sometimes approximately) via the inverse Fourier transform.
-More significantly, as discussed in section \ref{sec:test_negativity}, a direct measurement of the characteristic function can also enable the test of non-classicality of the KDQ distribution and, in turn, the negativity of the MHQs.
+More significantly, as discussed in section \ref{sec:test_negativity}, a direct measurement of the characteristic function can also enable the test of the non-classicality of the KDQ distribution and, in turn, of the negativity of the MHQs.